-Key Role Description The Board ensures that the Risk Management system identifies, evaluates and control most significant Company risks.
-Within the scope of its typical duties and responsible the Board is ultimately responsible for setting strategies and policies in the area of Management and internal control and ensuring their adequacy and sustainability time, in terms of completeness, functioning and effectiveness.
-The Board has established the following Board committees: the Audit Committee, the Risk and Component Committee, the Investment Committee and the Remuneration Committee.
-Details of Board Committees, and other committees and functions, are provided below.
+Key Role Description Board of Directors The Board ensures that the Risk Management system identifies, evaluates and controls the most significant Company risks.
+Within the scope of its typical duties and responsibilities, the Board is ultimately responsible for setting strategies and policies in the area of Risk Management and internal control and ensuring their adequacy and sustainability over time, in terms of completeness, functioning and effectiveness.
+The Board has established the following Board committees: the Audit Committee, the Risk and Compliance Committee, the Investment Committee and the Remuneration Committee.
+Details on the Board Committees, and other committees and functions, are provided below.
 Audit Committee The Audit Committee takes delegated responsibility on behalf of the Board for ensuring that there is a framework for accountability, examining and reviewing systems and methods of financial control and for ensuring UW is complying with its constitutional documents together with all aspects of the law and relevant regulations.
 The Audit Committee is chaired by an independent Non-Executive other than the Chairman of the Board of Directors.
-Risk and The Risk and Compliance Committee has been established by the Board in order to Compliance provide leadership, direction, and oversight with regard to UW's policies and procedures, Committee including those relating to risk management and legal & compliance.
-It assists the Board of Directors in fulfilling its risk management responsibilities as defined by applicable law and regulations, UW's constitutional documents and internal regulations as well as considering leading market practice standards.
-Investment The Investment Committee is responsible for ensuring that UW adheres to the Investment Committee Policy approved by the Board.
+Risk and Compliance CommitteeThe Risk and Compliance Committee has been established by the Board in a provide leadership, direction, and oversight with regard to UW's policies and prov including those relating to risk management and legal & compliance.
+It assists th of Directors in fulfilling its risk management responsibilities as defined by applica and regulations, UW's constitutional documents and internal regulations as considering leading market practice standards.
+Investment Committee The Investment Committee is responsible for ensuring that UW adheres to the Investment Policy approved by the Board.
 The committee is authorised by the Board to: Define and monitor the risks to be managed by way of investment activity; Monitor implementation of investment policy across all the business lines; Ensure UW adheres to the requirement of the Risk Guidelines; and Set guidelines for foreign exchange trading and foreign currency positions.